RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Methodology

 where

-which will avoid the backward tracking problem of different agents\cite{occflow}.
-To make sure the distribution is non-degenerate, the output of the MLP-based decoder at $\sigma$ and $\rho$ position are regularized by exponential and hyperbolic tangent respectively.
+which will avoid the backward tracking problem of different agents~\cite{occflow}.
+To make sure the distribution is non-degenerate, the output of the MLP-based decoder at the $\sigma$ and $\rho$ positions are regularized by exponential and hyperbolic tangents, respectively.

 Sampling is essential for training the prediction model with uncertainty.
-Reparameterization is utilized to get the loss for each agent, similar to \cite{mtp} to cover the gradient fault problem of sampling in backward propagation.
-Negative Log Likelihood loss(NLL loss) is adopted.
+Reparameterization is utilized to get the loss for each agent, similar to~\cite{mtp} to cover the gradient fault problem of sampling in backward propagation.
+Negative Log Likelihood~(NLL) loss is adopted.
 The likelihood of ground truth points of an agent is $\mathcal{P}^a_{mt}\in\mathbb{R}^{N_a \times M \times T} $ is calculated by (\ref{eq: mvn}).
-Vanish of each letter represents summation up along that dimension, sum along time horizon is presented as $\mathcal{P}^a_{m}\in \mathbb{R}^{N_a \times M}$.
+Vanish of each letter represents summation up along that dimension, sum along time horizon is represented as $\mathcal{P}^a_{m}\in \mathbb{R}^{N_a \times M}$.
 The optimization target of the prediction stage of each agent is defined as

-where the first item means minimum NLL loss between expert trajectory and predicted trajectory, and the second item means maximizing the probability of selecting the closest prediction modal.
+where the first item means minimum NLL between expert trajectory and predicted trajectory, and the second item means maximizing the probability of selecting the closest prediction modal.